ArthurianX/angular-hierarchical-typeahead/README.md

 ```html
 <div year-selector="{model: 'myModel'}"></div>
 ```
-IMPORTANT: The model scope variable needs to be entered as a string.
+*IMPORTANT*: The model scope variable needs to be entered as a string.

 There's also a full set of options: